spryker/spryker-docs/docs/pbc/all/payment/unzer/install-unzer/install-and-configure-unzer-modules.md

 ---
-title: Install and configure Unzer
+title: Install and configure Unzer module
-description: Install and configure Unzer to work in the Spryker Commerce OS.
+description: Learn how to install and configure the Unzer modules
-last_updated: Jun 22, 2022
+last_updated: Jul 02, 2022
 template: feature-integration-guide-template
 related:
 - title: Integrate Unzer
   link: docs/pbc/all/payment/unzer/install-unzer/integrate-unzer.html
 ---

-This document describes how to install and configure the Unzer module to [integrate the Unzer module](/docs/pbc/all/payment/unzer/install-unzer/integrate-unzer.html) into your project.
+This document describes how to install and configure the Unzer module.

 ## Overview